penumbra-zone/penumbra/README.md

+# Penumbra

-[Penumbra] is a fully shielded zone for the Cosmos ecosystem, providing private trading in any cryptoasset.
+[Penumbra] is a fully shielded zone for the Cosmos ecosystem, allowing anyone to securely transact, stake, swap, or marketmake without broadcasting their personal information to the world.

 ## Getting involved